kukulhan/ibmfrontend/README.md

 ## How does our solution work?

 ### Ask for help
-Our application has the ability to create help through campaigns with people who want to help their community on our platform, in four categories:
+Our application is able to send efficient help to the victims by earthquakes throught campaigns designed on our platform.
+We have 4 categories..

 * Debris
 * Supplies